DeepWear: Adaptive Local Offloading for On-Wearable Deep Learning

-$\bullet$ \textbf{Device heterogeneity.} There exist diverse wearable devices with highly heterogeneous hardware, ranging from a tiny smart ring to a large head-mount device for virtual reality.
-For example, our experiments show that for LG Urbane and Galaxy S2, they often need to adopt different offloading strategies: to achieve the lowest end-to-end latency for the \emph{Inception} model, LG Urbane should offload the task to Nexus 6 while Galaxy S2 does not need to do so according to Figure~\ref{fig:latency_breakdown}(a).
+(1) \textbf{Device heterogeneity.} There exist diverse wearable devices with highly heterogeneous hardware, ranging from a tiny smart ring to a large head-mount device for virtual reality.
+For example, our experiments show that for LG Urbane and Galaxy S2, they often need to adopt different offloading strategies: to achieve the lowest latency for the \emph{GoogLeNet} model, LG Urbane should offload the task to Nexus 6 while Galaxy S2 does not need to do so according to Figure~\ref{fig:latency_breakdown}(a).

-$\bullet$ \textbf{Model structure.} Different deep learning models can vary a lot in terms of computational overhead and input size.
-Models with high computational overhead and small input such as \emph{LSTM} and \emph{WaveNet} are more suitable to be offloaded to handhelds, while other models may not benefit from offloading such as \emph{TextCNN} and \emph{SENNA}.
-We observe that there is a non-trivial round-trip time around 62 ms between the handheld and wearable over Bluetooth.
-Due to such communication latency, even for small DL models, offloading them may incur a longer delay than running them locally despite powerful handheld processors.
-For example, for \emph{TextCNN}, the communication latency contributes to 97.7\% and 99.2\% of the overall end-to-end latency when offloading to handheld CPU and GPU, respectively, as shown in Figure~\ref{fig:latency_breakdown}(b).
+(2) \textbf{Model structure.} Different DL models can vary a lot in terms of computational overhead and input size.
+Models with high a computational overhead and a small input size such as \emph{DeepSense} and \emph{WaveNet} are more adequate for being offloaded to handhelds, while other models may not benefit from offloading such as \emph{DeepEar}.